 6. Don’t drink too much (or at all) before entering

 Aside from the obvious health hazards, drunk people are generally not received well by others in the Japanese hot spring.
 Nobody will stop you from entering just because you’ve had a few, but do try to keep your voice at a reasonable volume, and don’t fall asleep in the bath!

 As mentioned above, tattoos still have a negative image in Japan.
-Still nowadays, many (maybe even most) onsen establishments do not allow tattooed people to enter the bath area.
-You may find very prominent signs showing tattoos are forbidden near the entrance, so for those of us with tattoos, what is there to do?
+Still nowadays, most onsen establishments do not allow tattooed people to enter the bath area.
+You may find very prominent signs showing tattoos are forbidden near the entrance, so for those with tattoos, what is there to do?
 Here are a few ways people get around this policy in Japan:

-Visiting a Japanese hot spring is a truly Japanese experience, and if you follow the onsen etiquette, you’ll be sure to have a relaxing time.
+Visiting a Japanese hot spring is a truly Japanese experience and if you follow onsen etiquette, you’ll be sure to have a relaxing time.